 Determine Your Objectives

 What goals are you trying to achieve with your video?
-If your company mainly provides services and products remotely, visual storytelling is of paramount importance.
+If your company mainly provides services and products virtually, visual storytelling is of paramount importance.
 Do you want to introduce a new product to your customer base?
 To explain what makes your services top-notch and far superior to your competitors?
 Do you want to go viral and gain brand recognition?
 By establishing a list of objectives, you’ll be able to decide what kind of content should go into your video.
 Think about your target market, and start brainstorming ideas and keywords in line with their expectations and values.
 If you’re trying to solve a pain point for your customers, how will you convey that in a short video?
 Now’s the time to get your and your team members’ creative juices flowing!

 Come Up With a Concept